yukomath/Project_1/README.md

 - **project.ipynb** : Main Jupyter notebook containing data preprocessing, model training, evaluation, SHAP analysis, and salary predictions.
 - **README.md** : Project documentation (this file).
+- **requirements.txt : Lists all Python libraries and their versions required to run the project.
+  This file allows anyone to install the exact dependencies using `pip install -r requirements.txt`.

 ---